 In Cambodia, the Population Council collaborates with government ministries, non-governmental organizations, national research institutions, and private sector partners to conduct research, evaluate programs, and inform policies that improve health and social outcomes for some of the country’s most vulnerable populations.

-The Population Council leads the Cambodia WorkerHealth Coalition (WorkerHealth) with its partner Marie Stopes International.
-WorkerHealth is aimed at improving the reproductive health and family planning outcomes through improved factory and infirmary practices, access and quality of community health services, and government and industry policies.
-The project, in partnership with Meridian Group International and co-implemented with Marie Stopes International, is supported by USAID Cambodia under the Council’s global Evidence Project, a multi-country implementation science project to improve family planning policies, programs, and practices.
+From 2015 to 2018, The Population Council co-led the Cambodia WorkerHealth Coalition (WorkerHealth) with its partner Marie Stopes International.
+WorkerHealth aimed at improving the reproductive health and family planning outcomes through improved factory and infirmary practices, access and quality of community health services, and government and industry policies.
+The project, in partnership with Meridian Group International and co-implemented with Marie Stopes International, was supported by USAID Cambodia under the Council’s global Evidence Project, a multi-country implementation science project to improve family planning policies, programs, and practices.

 Between 2010 and 2014, the Council helped generate evidence on the Cambodian Ministry of Health’s Reproductive Health Voucher Program, demonstrating that the program significantly increased the uptake of long-acting reversible contraceptive methods.
 The Council also evaluated the pilot of the Integrated Social Health Protection Scheme, a program supported by GIZ Cambodia, which integrated Health Equity Funds and the voluntary payment of micro-health insurance to improve access to healthcare for the poor.
 The uptake of services in the public sector, reduced health expenditures, and improved operational and financial efficiency of the delivery of health services.
 In 2004, the Council conducted the first comprehensive examination of the lives of older people in the country, assessing the social, economic, and health status of Cambodia’s elderly.